 Throughout the year, the Sidney Event Advisory Group (

 For a complete comparison of Real Estate values and trends, please see the Victoria Real Estate Board's Statistical News Release.
+Additional information can be found on the Victoria Real Estate Board's Historical Statistics page.

 Sidney's professional community includes a range of health care providers to service the area, including 39 doctors, seven dental clinics and the Saanich Peninsula Hospital.
 From massage and